David Freiberg: Jefferson Starship: The Next Generation

 After a two-decade hiatus, Freiberg rejoined Kantner in Jefferson Starship: The Next Generation for their 2005 tour, mending a rift stemming from Freiberg's initial refusal to leave Jefferson Starship with Kantner in 1984.
 The tour was billed as "The Jefferson Family Galactic Reunion".
 According to Freiberg, Kantner had been "absolutely right" in leaving Jefferson Starship in the 1980s, and he "apologized."
 He became a permanent member of the reformed band.
 He appeared on the 2008 album Jefferson's Tree of Liberty.

 Freiberg held his first solo show in 2007 on November 24 in the lounge of the Ledson Hotel on the Sonoma Plaza.
 He performed a number of songs not played live before.
-In 2007, he was still performing in Quicksilver, and he toured alongside Paul Kantner in the then current Jefferson Starship.
+In 2007, he was still performing in Quicksilver, and he toured alongside Paul Kantner in the then-current Jefferson Starship.

 In April 2017, the current members of Jefferson Starship were sued by former lead guitarist Craig Chaquico for not retiring the band's name in the aftermath of Kantner's death.
 According to Chaquico, the band had previously agreed to retire the moniker in a 1985 settlement.
 On December 4, 2018, the lawsuit concerning the use of the name Jefferson Starship was dismissed after an undisclosed settlement was reached between Chaquico and the current members of the band.

 The band was still touring in July 2018, with Freiberg singing lead on tracks such as "We Built This City".
 At age 79, Freiberg remained the only active original member in the band.
 In November 2018, Freiberg is collaborating with the Dayton Symphony.

 Personal life

 In 1966, Freiberg married Julia "Girl Freiberg" Brigden; they had a daughter, Jessica.
 Following their divorce in 1979, Freiberg was remarried to singer Linda Imperial in 1990.

 Around 1968, he moved into a house in Novato that had previously been rented by Bob Weir and Ron McKernan.
-He and his family reside in the same house, where he has built a recording studio and practices Soka Gakkai.
+He and his family reside in the same house, where he has built a recording studio and practices Soka Gakkai Buddhism.

 Rolling Stone has described him as "Starship's most outwardly easygoing member."